omkarcloud/botasaurus/README.md

 Also, It's worth noting that BrightData will block certain websites.

-Note: We are not affiliated with any of the above proxy providers.
+Note: BrightData and IPRoyal have not paid us.
+We are recommending them based on our personal experience.

 ### Which country should I choose when using proxies for web scraping?